 IP-based virtual hosting, greater security, and better process flexibility.

-Demonic HTTPi is the other method, a daemonised version of HTTPi that runs as a daemon process like many other webservers.
-It also offers IP-based virtual hosting, excellent stability, and is the fastest of the three, but autothrottles its process load for a webserver that's visible, but just barely.
+Demonic HTTPi is the most popular method, a daemonised version of HTTPi introduced in 0.7 that runs as a daemon process like many other webservers.
+It also offers IP-based virtual hosting, excellent stability, and is the fastest of the available methods.

 By offering multiple flavours (including a Generic install for "none of the above" sites), HTTPi can be configured to your taste from the word go.